Chazzieloves/photochallenge/README.md

 Photo Challenge

 A website where you can apply your photography in a challenge and win exposure on our website.
-The challenges vary each month and the winner gets 1 month of exposure on the home-page.
+The challenges vary each month and the winner gets 1 month of exposure on the homepage.
-The site can be accessed by this [link](...)
+The site can be accessed here [link](...)

 ## Features